input-output-hk/marlowe-starter-kit/06-cip30/ReadMe.md

 The application is served from [http://127.0.0.1:3000](http://127.0.0.1:3000).
 It requires the following:

 - [Nami](https://namiwallet.io/) wallet is installed in the web browser.
+(This web application was tested against Nami 3.5.0.)
 - Nami is connected to an address with at least 100 ada on the Cardano preproduction network.